 Italics New words, terms, or special emphasis.
-E.g. Getting to know your Advanced Wireless 11g Router.
-"Boldface" Buttons, checkboxes, or items that you can select from screens, menus, or dialog boxes.
-E.g. Click " OK " to restart Boldface Italics Items in Bold Italics are samples only and you should enter other names, numbers, or words to substitute.
+High-Performance Wireless Router .
+E.g. Getting to know your "Boldface" Buttons, checkboxes, or items that you ca menus, or dialog boxes.
+E.g. Click " OK " Boldface Italics Items in Bold Italics are samples only and names, numbers, or words to substitute. d you should enter other